MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 OUTLOOK

-RISK AND CONCERNS
+RISKS AND CONCERNS

-The company has laid down a well-defined risk management mechanism covering the risk mapping and trend analysis, risk exposure, potential impact and risk mitigation process.
-An ongoing and regular excercise is being carried out to identify, evaluate, manage and monitor various risks.
-The Audit Committee and the Board periodically review the risks and suggest steps to be taken to manage/ mitigate the same through a properly defined framework.
-During the year, no major risks were noticed, which may threaten the existence of the company.
+The Company maintains a well-defined risk management framework covering risk identification, analysis, potential impact assessment, and mitigation processes.
+Regular exercises are conducted to identify, evaluate, manage, and monitor various risks.
+The Audit Committee and the Board periodically review identified risks and suggest measures to manage or mitigate them through a structured framework.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-The Company has adequate internal control systems and procedures designed to effectively control the operations at its Head Office, Plants and Depots.
+The Company has adequate internal control systems and procedures designed to effectively control the operations at its Head Office, Plant(s) and Depots.
 The internal control systems are designed to ensure that the financial and other records are reliable for the preparation of financial statements and for maintaining assets.
 The Company has well designed Standard Operating Procedures.

 Independent Internal Auditors conduct audit covering a wide range of operational matters and ensure compliance with specified standards.
 Planned periodic reviews are carried out by Internal Auditors.
-The findingsof Internal Audit are reviewed by the top management and by the Audit Committee of the Board of Directors.
+The findings of Internal Audit are reviewed by the top management and by the Audit Committee of the Board of Directors.

-Based on the deliberations with Statutory Auditors to ascertain their views on the financial statements including the Financial Reporting System and Compliance to Accounting Policies and Procedures, the
+Based on the deliberations with Statutory Auditors to ascertain their views on the financial statements including the Financial Reporting System and Compliance to Accounting Policies and Procedures, the Audit Committee was satisfied with the adequacy and effectiveness of the Internal Controls and Systems followed by the Company.

 DISCUSSION ON FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE

 Sl.
-No. Particulars | Year ended |
+No. Particulars |

 Year ended |